-3.4 Condensation of saturated steam on all surfaces to be sterilised (step c of 2.1; see also Section 5)
+3.5 Condensation of saturated steam on all surfaces to be sterilised (step c) of 2.1; see also Section 5

 Complete air removal and steam penetration are preconditions for uniform condensation of saturated steam on all surfaces to be sterilised (site of action).
 The aim is to create a "moist film" on all these surfaces.
 The condensate present on all surfaces is, in turn, indispensable for formaldehyde saturation to be generated within it.
 The hydrophilic and hygroscopic properties of the packaging must be taken into account in respect of formaldehyde saturation.
 Hydrophilic packaging acts as a filter for the formaldehyde or as an additional barrier.
-Examples of hydrophilic packaging include paper and polar synthetic packaging, while e.g. nonpolar synthetic packaging (e.g. PE, PP, PTFE) are hydrophobic.
+Examples of hydrophilic packaging include paper and nonpolar synthetic packaging.